substrate-system/stream/README.md

 ### S Example

 Create a stream with chainable methods like an Array.
-This is effectively an array that consumes time instead of space.
+The stream is effectively an array that consumes time instead of space.

 ```ts
 import { S } from '@substrate-system/stream'